King Philip's Cave

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Winneccunnett Pond Area (approx. ¾ mile away); The Site of the First House in Norton (approx. ¾ mile away); First Burial Ground (approx. ¾ mile away); The Old Bay Road (approx. 1.8 miles away); Site of First Church in Norton (approx. 3.1 miles away); Norton Common Burial Ground (approx. 4.3 miles away); Stony Brook (approx. 5.4 miles away); Mansfield Orthodox Congregational Church (approx. 5.4 miles away).
 Touch for a list and map of all markers in Norton.

 Also see . . .
-Entry for King Philip's Cave on the Land Preservation Society of Norton website.
-There are additional photographs of the cave on this page.
-(Submitted on January 26, 2017, by J. J. Prats of Powell, Ohio.)
+Entry for King Philip's Cave on the Land Preservation Society of Norton website

 Credits.
 This page was last revised on January 28, 2017.
-This page originally submitted on June 9, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 1,512 times since then and 53 times this year.
+It was originally submitted on June 9, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 1,649 times since then and 68 times this year.
 Photos: 1. submitted on June 9, 2012, by Bryan Simmons of Attleboro, Massachusetts.
 2, 3. submitted on June 12, 2012, by Bryan Simmons of Attleboro, Massachusetts.
 4. submitted on January 28, 2017. • Bill Pfingsten was the editor who published this page.